-Very different segmentation methods are {\it the graph-cuts methods} (see.
-Boykov et al. \cite{BoykovFunka-Lea-2006,BoykovKolmogorov-2004}) which are based on graph theory and algorithms for finding {\it the minimal cuts} respectively {\it the maximal flows}.
-It is also an optimization problem but algorithms for the minimal-cuts/maximal-flows find globally the best solution which is usually not the case of the level-set methods.
+Among different segmentation methods there are {\it the graph-cuts methods} (see e.g. Boykov et al. \cite{BoykovFunka-Lea-2006,BoykovKolmogorov-2004}, Gurholt and Tai \cite{Gurholt-2009}, Louck\'y and Oberhuber \cite{LouckyOberhuber-2012}) which are based on the graph theory and algorithms for finding {\it minimal cuts} and {\it the maximal flow} respectively.
 These algorithms are not iterative and they do not require initial curves.
 Instead of it, they need initial seeds - one or more points or lines in the interior and exterior of the segmented object.